Best Burp Cloth

 Durability and Longevity

 How much use do you like to get out of your baby products?
-If you are looking for a multipurpose workhorse that you can use through multiple children and for various tasks, there is a cloth for that.
+If you are looking for a multipurpose workhorse that you can use through multiple children and various tasks, we've got the cloth for you.
 The Gerber Flannel, in particular, uses heavy-duty fabric, has tight stitching around the edges, and is generic enough to fit into many areas of the home.
 We also love the Aden + Anais Burpy Bib for its multitasking abilities.
 The small snap closure allows it to become a drool or mealtime bib after the baby has outgrown the burping stage.
 The high-quality muslin does not wear thin over time, making it an excellent choice for those who would like to reuse baby items through multiple children.

 — Abriah Wofford